Custom carrier

 fun createDelivery(@Body createDelivery: CreateDelivery): Call<CreatedDelivery?>

-In addition to those two classes we need model classes for the needed request and response bodies, a repository and a service for better structure and readability of the code.
+}In addition, model classes for the request and response bodies, a repository, and a service are implemented for better code structure and readability.

-Implement needed connections towards fulfillmenttools REST API
+Implement connections for the fulfillmenttools REST API

 FFTApi.kt